The Bristol Bombay.

 Bombay production underway inside the Sydenham factory.

 The airfield at Sydenham was opened in March 1938 (it is now the George Best Belfast City Airport).
 A year later, the first production Bombay (L5808) flew (March 1939).
 The Bombay was not the only aircraft to be built at the new factory, the Handley Page Hereford (the Dagger-engined version of the Hampden) was also produced in parallel with the Bombay (the first Hereford produced at Sydenham flew in May 1939).
 The reason for the cut in production from 80 to 50 aircraft was probably due to a shortage of Bristol Pegasus engines.
-These engines were also used in Wellington and Hampden bombers and in August 1940 there was a backlog of 62 Wellingtons and 162 Hampden airframes in storage, awaiting engines.
+The last 18 Bombay airframes were put into storage until Pegasus engines became available.
+These engines were also used in Wellington and Hampden bombers and in August 1940 there was a backlog of 62 Wellingtons and 162 Hampden airframes in storage, awaiting engines; at this stage priority for Pegasus engines was given to Short Sunderland flying boats for use in the Battle of the Atlantic.

 The first production Bombay (L5808) in flight.